 This course provides the student with firsthand experience in problem solving and decision making in a sport business environment.
 Students will work as part of a team on an actual business case culminating in a thorough report, recommending solutions for the firm's problems.
-Prerequisites: ENG101, junior standing, and permission of the Department of Business Administration.
+Prerequisites: ENG 101 and BA 340.